About This Statistic

-The statistic depicts the so-called Big Mac index in 2014.
-The index is regarded as an indicator for the purchasing power of an economy.
-The average price for a Big Mac burger in Canada was 5.25 U.S. dollars in July 2014.
+The statistic depicts the so-called Big Mac index in 2017.
+The Big Max index is regarded as an indicator for the purchasing power of an economy.
+The average price for a Big Mac burger in Switzerland was 6.74 U.S. dollars in July 2017.

 Big Mac Index